joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-dates-and-times/date-and-time-example-simple-analog-clock.md

 <div>

-Most of the code in the AnalogClockFace class involves setting up the clock face’s display elements.
+Most of the code in the AnalogClockFace class involves setting up the clock face's display elements.
 When the AnalogClockFace is initialized, it draws a circular outline, places a numeric text label at each hour mark, and then creates three Shape objects, one each for the hour hand, the minute hand, and the second hand on the clock.